quii/learn-go-with-tests/arrays/readme.md

 Now that we are happy we have a well tested function you should commit your great work before taking on the next challenge.

-We need a few function called `SumAll` which will take a varying number of slices, returning a new slice containing the totals for each slice pass in.
+We need a new function called `SumAll` which will take a varying number of slices, returning a new slice containing the totals for each slice pass in.

 For example